swedishmike/dmarcparser/README.md

 ### Incorrect XML
 Some implementations seems to have incorrect XML syntax in them, which is not liked by the XML parser I'm using.
 There might be a way around this but I really can't be bothered to spend too much time on it.
-Each one of these will be caught by an exception and logges like this instead:
+Each one of these will be caught by an exception and logged like this instead:

 ~~~~
 2016-11-14 17:06:38,296 [ERROR] (parse_report): Error opening and parsing unpacked/emailgate.se!domain.com!1478646000!1478732400.xml.
 Most likely malformed XML.